pmorch/keepassxc-wiki/Autotype-Custom-Sequence.md

 This keyword will be replaced by the **notes** field in the selected Entry

 #### Custom Attributes
-If you define Custom Attributes in your Entry, the Autotype will be able to access them with the Attribute name as an Action.
+If you define Custom Attributes in your Entry, the Autotype will be able to access them with the Attribute name as an Action preceded by `S:` (*case Sensitive*).

 For example: I define a new custom attribute named `PIN` with value `12345`.
-Now I can Autotype it with the action `{PIN}`.
+Now I can Autotype it with the action `{S:PIN}`.

 **NOTE**: Custom Attribute name are CaseSensitive